A Mission Statement for Your Relationship

 - a visual representation including pictures, words, and symbols.

 Personally, I think a visual representation is the best way to capture the uniqueness and complexity of the relationship identity.
-For an example of one I made online through a free photo collage app please see the link below.

 How Do We Create Our Relationship Identity?